“I mean, don’t you think it’s a little bit excessive?”

 He should know.

-The poem I will excerpt today is indeed one of his best-known (and not as dauntingly long as some of his others), and I love it.
+The poem I will excerpt today is one of his best-known (and not as dauntingly long as some of his others), and I love it.
 It is one of the poems he wrote about chimney sweeps (there are more).
 The poem is an indictment of the society in which he lives, a society that treats its most innocent members with brutality and uncaring indifference.
-He is a visionary poet, yes, but he did not turn his eyes away from earthly matters.
+Blake was a visionary poet, yes, but he did not turn his eyes away from earthly matters.
 Far from it.
+He saw everything.

-There is heartbreak here, too, in the fact that the little child is so small that he can’t even pronounce “sweep” properly yet.
-It comes out as “weep, weep, weep”, a double-meaning, of course, but every time I read it, all I can hear is a small high child’s voice, calling out, old before his time.
+There is heartbreak here, too, in the fact that the little overworked/dying child is so young that he can’t even pronounce “sweep” properly yet.
+It comes out as “weep, weep, weep”, a double-meaning, of course, but every time I read it, I can hear that child’s voice.

 The Chimney Sweep